 Being flexible and open to new learning.

-The School Direct Training Programme (salaried), which is an employment-based route into teaching for high quality graduates with three or more years’ career experience.
+The School Direct Training Programme (salaried), which is an employment-based route into teaching for high-quality graduates with three or more years’ career experience.
 The trainee is employed as an unqualified teacher by a school.
-The DfE provides funding, which the school can use to subsidise the trainee’s salary and/or training.

 Fees and financial support